-Living in Japan I often miss out on cool stuff that my home country comes up with.
+Living abroad in Japan I often miss out on cool stuff that my home country comes up with.
 Netflix and Pandora are prime examples.
 On one trip back to the States, my friends demonstrated the infinite advantages of an all-you-can-watch flat-rate streaming service.
 I wiped the drool from my lips.
 I too wanted this magic boom stick; however, for various legal reasons various streaming services like Netflix do not work in various countries.
 My next home IT project was clear...

 Step 1: Use a Selective DNS Proxy or VPN Service